-Ovary protrudes into a long, slender, filamentous structure refers as “Style” which connects the stigma to the ovary.
+The ovary protrudes into a long, slender, filamentous structure called style.
+It connects the stigma with an ovary.
 Style acts as a transmitting track where it helps in the passage of pollen grains from the stigma to the ovary.

 Definition of Gynoecium

-A gynoecium can be of three types:
+Depending upon the pattern of a carpel, a gynoecium can be of three types:

+- Apocarpous or chloricarpous gynoecium possesses multiple and distinct carpels.
 Examples: Strawberry, buttercup, michelia etc.

-Stigma is composed of stigmatic tissue and a single-layered elongated papillary cell.
-The elongated papillary cells also refer as “Stigmatic papillae” which acts as a receptor for the attachment of pollen grains.
-Thus it performs the following functions like:
+Stigmatic tissues and single-layered elongated papillary cells contribute to the stigma.
+The elongated papillary cells or stigmatic papillae act as a receptor for the attachment of pollen grains.
+Thus, it performs the following functions: